opetitprestataire/label-studio/docs/source/guide/project_settings_lse.md

 <dd>

 Select how you want to handle skipped tasks.
-To disallow skipped tasks, you can hide the **Skip** action under the **Task Skipping** section above.
+To disallow skipping tasks, you can hide the **Skip** action under the **Task Skipping** section above.

 <table>
 <thead>